 Based on the Cambridge Biomedical Campus the largest centre of medical research and health science in Europe the Trust is at the heart of treatments of the future.
 Royal Papworth became the first hospital trust in the country to be rated outstanding in all five areas assessed by the Care Quality Commission - a rating it still holds today.
 The Trust holds its values of compassion, excellence & collaboration at its core, and all colleagues joining the team are expected to uphold these in their day-to-day roles & interactions.
 Royal Papworth is proud of its diverse workforce and encourages people to embrace their individuality.

 The Trust values difference and welcomes all applications irrespective of age, disability, gender reassignment, marriage and civil partnership, pregnancy & maternity, race, religion & belief, sex and sexual orientation.
 Providing they meet the minimum post criteria, applicants with disabilities will be offered an interview.

 For a street view tour: https://royalpapworth.nhs.uk/virtual-tour

 On this page you will find a Role Profile which provides information about the hospital and full details about the role.
 We recommend that you review this and refer to it as you complete your application.
-Please ensure you evidence in the Essential Criteria how you uphold the Trust Values Compassion Excellence Collaboration.
+Please include how you will meet the Trust Values Compassion, Excellence and Collaboration.
 If you would like more information about the role or working at Royal Papworth Hospital, please get in touch with the contact for this role.